-Another thing you’ll want to add to your Homepage is a mailing list signup form.
+Another thing you’ll want to add to your homepage is a mailing list signup form.
 Offer an incentive like a free download of an exclusive song to encourage visitors to sign up.
-That way you can follow up by email with your latest label news, new album releases, and upcoming tour dates for your artists.
+That way you can follow up by email with your latest label news, album releases, and upcoming tour dates for your artists.

-Label Website: Jumpsuit Records
+Record Label website: Jumpsuit Records

 One of the most visited pages on your label's website will be the Artists page.
 Make sure it represents your label well by creating a page with concise information on all of your artists.